This page is being constantly updated with the latest information regarding travel to Greece

 As one of my favorite writers, Haruki Murakami put it clearly:

 “And once the storm is over, you won’t remember how you made it through, how you managed to survive.
 You won’t even be sure, whether the storm is really over.
 But one thing is certain.
 When you come out of the storm, you won’t be the same person who walked in.
 That’s what this storm’s all about.”Haruki Murakami

 That’s exactly where we’re at right now.
 So take it from a country that welcomed over 33 million tourists a year before the global outbreak of Covid and several millions in the first Covid summer in 2020, the time is right to take our next steps in the new post-covid reality, take heed of expert guidelines and coronavirus advice, and leave fear behind.
 Or as the ancient Greeks always said: All in good measure.

 Greece Opens to the World

-In short, Greece is ready to welcome its first visitors from abroad.
+In short, Greece welcomes visitors from abroad.
 All guidelines, rules and announcements (drawn up by tourism and health experts) depend on coronavirus management and vaccination rollouts in Greece and elsewhere as well as on EU and world travel policies and airline decisions.
 Read here.

 - If you are coming to Greece from abroad will be asked to provide proof that you have completed (two doses) of Covid-19 vaccination 14 days prior to arrival, present a negative PCR test result taken 72 hours before arrival, a rapid antigen test taken 48 hours before a flight, or a Covid-19 recovery certificate.
 This applies to everyone aged 12 and above.
 See here which vaccination certificates are valid.